 Deceptions are by far the more serious obstacles.
 These question the very hope, goal or ambition we have in our dreams.
 We suddenly have doubts and sometimes fears regarding them, doubts in ourselves or in their virtue.
 These too come as whispers.

-Discouragement is what we feel because of the distractions and deceptions we give into.
+Discouragement is often what we feel because of the distractions and deceptions we give into.
+External opposition can also be very challenging and disheartening.
 But of itself discouragement also comes as just a whisper.

 As I sit at my computer desk with the remnants of Christmas waiting to be stored and write this, a distraction arrives in the form of my lovely wife.
 I have not composed a new web page for months and early this morning, while my wife lay still asleep, I had the goal to do so.
 But she awakes and joins me.
 So after half listening to her she then takes a piece of paper in the hope of planning the day, but I ask her kindly,